-As such, long-established, many well managed soils under permanent grassland in the UK are probably already close to their maximum potential level of carbon.
-However, heavily stocked grasslands have the potential to sequester more carbon if their management is improved and all croplands could steadily regain carbon if they were converted to grass or to rotations including grass breaks.
+As such, many long-established, well-managed soils under permanent grassland in the UK are probably already close to their maximum potential level of carbon.
+In contrast, heavily stocked grasslands do have potential to sequester more carbon if their management is improved, while all croplands could steadily regain carbon if they were converted to grass or to rotations including grass breaks.
 Since a third of soils globally are significantly degraded and another 20% moderately degraded the global potential for carbon sequestration is considerable.

 Confusion has arisen due to the very significant variation between the rates of sequestration found in many studies.
 However, a review of 42 studies in 2014 found that more than half these differences could be explained by considering whether or not livestock manures were returned to the land.
 It seems likely, based on other research, that much of the remaining differences will relate to land management, stocking levels and precipitation levels.
 Deeper rooting grasses, legumes and herbs also have the potential to increase carbon down to much greater depths than the most widely used ryegrasses which are shallow-rooting.